 The output of FOCMEC results in a set of possible strike, dip, and rake combinations for each event.
-As preferred fault plane solution the one closest to the medians of strike, dip, and rake was chosen (Table 2, Fig. S6)3).
+As preferred fault plane solution the one closest to the medians of strike, dip, and rake was chosen (Table 2, Fig. S6)).
 We use the other possible solutions to determine uncertainties for our preferred fault plane solution.
-For this we recalculate all strikes to $\frac{1}{100}$ a range between 90° and 270°, to exclude not allow large differences in strike by the transition from 360° back to 0° and by the 180° ambiguity of the strike.
-We determine the 5% and 95% percentiles of strike, dip, and rake (Fig. S5) and calculate the width of the 5% to 95% percentile range ( $\Delta$ strike, $\Delta$ dip, $\Delta$ rake, Table 32).
-TheseWe use the widths are taken as uncertainty ranges to account for a non-uniform solution distribution, as we observe it for example for the rake of eluster C6\1 (Fig. S5), and to assign a quality factor to the determined fault plane solutions (Table A2, Table 2).
-To get rid of non-unique or problematic
+For this we recalculate all strikes into a range

-405 cases the following restrictions are used: the median of the strike and dip of the unity and relative weighting modes has to be within a range of 15°, for the median of the rake must be within $\pm 20^\circ$ , and the total allowed number of solutions is limited to 500.
-Furthermore, if the solutions yield a quality of 4 with $\Delta$ strike, $\Delta$ dip or $\Delta$ rake greater than 75°, then the fault plane solutions is omitted.
+- 365 between 90° and 270°, to exclude large differences in strike by the transition from 360° back to 0° and by the 180° ambiguity of the strike.
+We determine the 5% and 95% percentiles of strike, dip, and rake and calculate the width of the 5% to 95% percentile range ( $\Delta$ strike, $\Delta$ dip, $\Delta$ rake, Table 2).
+These widths are taken as uncertainty ranges to account for a non-uniform solution distribution and to assign a quality factor to the determined fault plane solutions (Table A2, Table 2).
+To get rid of non-unique or problematic cases the following restrictions are used: the median of the strike and dip of the unity and relative - weighting modes has to be within a range of 15°, for the median of the rake must be within ±20°, and the total allowed number of solutions is limited to 500.
+Furthermore, if the solutions yield a quality of 4 with Δstrike, Δdip or Δrake greater than 75°, then the fault plane solutions is omitted.
 Finally, all remaining fault plane solutions are inspected manually.
-Kommentiert [SM1]: Amplitude ratios
+We observe a low quality (3 and 4) especially for low magnitude events (ML<1.4) and without SH-polarities and SH/P ratios